-Thai basil beef, Pad gra prow (aka pad ka prao…) is one of my favorite Thai street foods.
-It consists of ground meat (usually pork) stir fried with Thai holy basil leaves, chili peppers, garlic, fish sauce, etc. served with steamed rice and fried egg.
+Pad gra prow (aka pad ka prao, spelling varies…) is one of my favorite Thai street foods.
+It consists of ground meat (usually pork) stir fried with Thai holy basil leaves, chili peppers, garlic, fish sauce, etc. , served with steamed rice and fried egg.

-The dish is filling, satisfying and scrumptious, regardless of how simple the ingredients are.
+Pad gra prao is loaded with flavors.
+It is super satisfying and scrumptious.
+What’s more, the ingredients are easy to gather, and the dish can be done in just 10 minutes.
 With this simple recipe of pad gra prow, you can enjoy authentic Thai street food at home!

 Ingredients (Serves 1):